 The rationale for doing this learning unit is that the photography portion of the yearbook has not met the industry standards.
 Past yearbooks have shown photos that have heads chopped off, groups of more than ten students in a photo, posed photos, and out of focus photos.
-There have been periodic seminars given during the course of the don't seem to meet the current need due to time constraint of monthly deadlines.
+There have been periodic seminars given during the course of the year to reinforce to the students these elements of photocomposition.
+However, they don't seem to meet the current need due to time constraint of monthly deadlines.